 We get a lot of questions about messaging, so we’re sharing some tips to help you craft your own statements, posts, and communications about voting legislation.

-- H.R.
-4 goes hand in hand with the For the People Act (S. 1).
+- JLVRAA goes hand in hand with the Freedom to Vote Act.
 Both pieces of federal legislation are necessary for a truly fair democracy.

 - Protecting citizens from racial discrimination in voting is bipartisan.
 The original Voting Rights Act of 1965 was passed with support from Republicans and Democrats alike, and the reauthorizations of the enforcement provisions were signed into law each time by Republican presidents (President Nixon in 1970, President Ford in 1975, President Reagan in 1982, and President Bush in 2006).

 - There’s a lot of legislation circulating right now.
 You don’t have to be an expert on every detail of every bill in order to show your support for federal legislation like the John Lewis Voting Rights Act.

 - Vote.org's bill tracker is actively monitoring hundreds of anti-voting bills moving across at least 49 states.